shrmtmt/Japan-Meteorological-Agency-Weather-Forecast/README.md

 This is an archive of past weather forecasts issued by the Japan Meteorological Agency.
 The collection sources are the following URL formats and the following time periods.
-The orginal json files are grouped by month into csv files.

 - overview forecast
+  - The orginal json files are grouped by month into csv files.
   - Source: https://www.jma.go.jp/bosai/forecast/data/overview_forecast/{region_code}.json
   - Period: from 2021-12-15 to 2021-09-30
   - Collection interval: 3 times a day (there may be omissions)